Russia Sanctions Act 2022: 2022

 On 1 August, Mahuta announced that the Government had widened its sanctions to target the so-called Russian "military industrial complex" including the branches and independent arms of the Russian Armed Forces, logistical providers, and defence contractors.
 Notable entities targeted by the sanctions included the insurance company SOGAZ and Russian Railways.

 On 27 September, the New Zealand Government sanctioned 19 further individuals including Federal Ministers, non-permanent members of the Security Council of Russia, Putin's relatives and Head of the Chechen Republic Ramzan Kadyrov.
 Mahuta also denounced the 2022 annexation referendums in Russian-occupied Ukraine as a breach of international law.

 On 11 October, the New Zealand Government sanctioned 24 officials from four Ukrainian regions that Russian had annexed.
 In addition, sanctions were extended to all members of the State Duma and the Federation Council and 51 oligarchs including New Zealand-linked Alexander Abramov.
 In addition, New Zealand extended its 35% tariff on Russian imports until March 2025.
 These sanctions had led to a 75% drop in Russian imports to New Zealand.

-On 21 November, the New Zealand Government sanctioned 22 members of the Russian and Belarussian elite including Putin's daughters Maria Vorontsova and Katerina Tikhonova, the wife and children of Putin's press secretary Dmitry Peskov, the Central Bank of Russia's Governor Elvira Nabiullina, and the wife and son of Belarusian President Alexander Lukashenko.
+On 21 November, the New Zealand Government sanctioned 22 members of the Russian and Belarusian elite including Putin's daughters Maria Vorontsova and Katerina Tikhonova, the wife and children of Putin's press secretary Dmitry Peskov, the Central Bank of Russia's Governor Elvira Nabiullina, and the wife and son of Belarusian President Alexander Lukashenko.

 On 14 December, the New Zealand Government imposed sanctions on Islamic Revolutionary Guard Corps Commanders Saeed Aghajani and Amir Ali Hajizadeh, Chief of the General Staff of the Armed Forces of the Islamic Republic of Iran Mohammad Bagheri and drone manufacturer Shahed Aviation Industries; making Iran the third country to be sanctioned under the Russian Sanctions Act.
 Mahuta stated that the sanctions had been imposed on Iran were because of its role in "supplying weapons technology to Russia causing death and injury to Ukrainian civilians."

+2024

+On 28 February 2024, the New Zealand Government imposed further sanctions including the G7's price cap on Russian oil imports, prohibiting the export of restricted items to Russia and Belarus via third countries and designating 61 companies and individuals for evading sanctions.

+On 28 November 2024, Peters announced a new tranche of sanctions targeting Russia's procurement of chemical weapons and missiles in response to the Organisation for the Prohibition of Chemical Weapons' findings that Russia was using illegal riot control agents in Ukraine.
+These sanctions also targeted Iranians involved in the sale of ballistic missiles and drones to Russia, as well as the Russians facilitating this trade.
+That same day, the Australian and New Zealand governments endorsed a joint Call to Action against Russian and North Korean shadow fleet activity.